aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 **2.1.2 - Stop the deepracer-core.service that is currently running on the device**

+Next, run this command:

 ```
 systemctl stop deepracer-core
 ```

 **2.1.3 - Download the robot related packages from AWS DeepRacer repository**

+To download the robot related packages from AWS DeepRacer repository, use this command:

 ```
 mkdir -p ~/deepracer_nav2_ws